LHHT-DISCOVERY/spring-boot-microservice-social-media/README.md

 ### 5. **------------------------ Using Variable Environment ------------------------**

-#### target is hide essential information in application yml config
+#### target is hide essential information need to secure about security in application yml config
 ##### Docs Spring : https://docs.spring.io/spring-boot/reference/features/external-config.html
     ``` To convert a property name in the canonical-form to an environment variable name you can follow these rules:
     - Replace dots (.) with underscores (_).